vqtran/vqtran.github.io/_pages/about.md

 Bio
 ===

 Hello!
-I'm a Staff Research Engineer at [Google Research NY](https://research.google/people/VinhQTran/) where I work on methods for sequence modeling / NLP and machine learning.
+I'm a Staff Research Engineer at [Google Research NY](https://research.google/people/VinhQTran/) where I develop methods for sequence modeling / NLP, machine learning, and AI.
 My research interests are in all things related to improving, expanding, or rethinking the functionality of Transformers and other state-of-the-art sequence models.
-During my time here I have made significant contributions to efficient token-free models, generative retrieval, safety, and Bard creativity.
+At Google, I have made significant contributions to efficient token-free models, generative retrieval, safety, and Bard creativity.

 Prior to research, I worked on a wide variety of projects across Google including natural language generation for news, fact checking, database visualization, and distributed systems.
 In a previous life I was a full-stack software developer, and prior to that I attended Brown University as an undergrad ('16).

 Selected Publications
 ============
-[Transcending scaling laws with 0.1% extra compute]
+[Transcending scaling laws with 0.1% extra compute] \
-Yi Tay, Jason Wei, Hyung Won Chung, **Vinh Q. Tran**, David R. So, Siamak Shakeri, Xavier Garcia, Huaixiu Steven Zheng, Jinfeng Rao, Aakanksha Chowdhery, Denny Zhou, Donald Metzler, Slav Petrov, Neil Houlsby, Quoc V. Le, Mostafa Dehghani
+Yi Tay, Jason Wei, Hyung Won Chung, **Vinh Q. Tran**, David R. So, Siamak Shakeri, Xavier Garcia, Huaixiu Steven Zheng, Jinfeng Rao, Aakanksha Chowdhery, Denny Zhou, Donald Metzler, Slav Petrov, Neil Houlsby, Quoc V. Le, Mostafa Dehghani \
 *arxiv*

 [UL2: Unifying Language Learning Paradigms](https://arxiv.org/pdf/2205.05131.pdf) (2022) \